 8. Get to know yourself

 Ask yourself: are the limitations you impose on yourself real or ones you’ve imagined?
 The more you explore questions like these, the better you’ll get to know yourself and (hopefully) the more confident you’ll become.
-Our article, 10 practices for self-exploration, has some ideas for additional questions you can ask yourself.
+Our article, 10 practices for self-exploration, has some ideas for additional questions to ask yourself.

 9. Get comfortable in your own skin

-Walking is good exercise, as is dancing – and there are plenty of classes to join on our Rest Less Events platform from belly dancing to jazz.
+Walking is good exercise, and there are plenty of classes to join over on Rest Less Events.
 Meanwhile, adjusting your diet can be a matter of making some small, healthy swaps; for example, keeping condiments to a minimum and using Greek yoghurt instead of cream.
+And when it comes to your wardrobe, you don’t need to spend large sums of money on expensive clothing; you can pick up plenty of bargains from high-quality brands on websites like eBay and Vinted or in charity shops.

 For more tips and advice, our article, 15 things you can do to start loving and accepting your body, is worth a read.